 As the name suggests, this part acts as the shield of the bearings.
-It protects them from dirt and other similar agents.
-Bearing shield is a ring, too, but larger than the c-ring.
+It protects it from dirt and other agents.
+The bearing shield is a ring, too, but larger than the c-ring.

-This round metal ring is the largest part and basically the casing in which all the other parts fit in.
+This round metal ring is the largest part and casing in which all the other parts fit in.

-It’s a smaller metal ring and one of the parts that’s placed within the outer ring.
-It plays a very important role in the functioning of the bearings by fitting through both the wheels and the axles from side to side.
+A smaller metal ring that’s placed within the outer ring.
+It plays a crucial role in the functioning of the bearings as it fits through both the wheels and axles from side to side.

-Considered to be the most important part of the bearing, they refer to 6 to 7 ceramic or steel balls that allow the casing to roll freely.
+Considered to be the most important part of the bearing, it consists of 6 to 7 ceramic or steel balls that allow the casing to roll freely.

-It is another important part that helps the casing roll freely, while still keeping the individual ball bearings in place.
+The ball retainer is another important part that helps the casing roll freely while keeping the individual ball bearings in place.

-It refers to the rubber exterior of the bearing that protects it from dirt, dust and other agents that may end up damaging it.
+Rubber seals are the rubber exterior of the bearing that protects it from dirt, dust and other damaging agents.

-Similarly, if you’re into street skating, you’re required to clean these parts twice as often, as street skating usually leads to an increased risk of your skateboard’s bearing getting damaged due to agents such as dirt and debris.
+If you’re into street skating, you will need to clean these parts twice as often.
+Street skating usually leads to an increased risk of bearing damage because of exposure to harmful agents such as dirt and debris.

 Determining the Quality of Skateboard Bearings

-Skateboard bearings mainly come in two different materials.
-It’s important to understand what these materials are all about, so that you can choose the one that fits the bill the best for you.
+Skateboard bearings come in two different materials.
+It is important to understand how these materials function so that you can choose the one that is right for your skating needs.

-Steel bearings are very common, and more popular than ceramic bearings, the only other type of bearings out there.
-However, when it comes to the overall quality, including inner balls, sealing as well as the quality of steel itself, things tend to vary quite a bit from one brand to another.
+Steel bearings are very common and are more popular than ceramic bearings.
+When it comes to the overall quality including inner balls, sealing, and the quality of steel, things tend to vary from one brand to another.

-The general belief is that the best quality skateboard bearings tend to cost the most, while the cheaper ones may not be made of very high quality materials.
-And it seems to be as true as it can get, as bearings that are priced higher tend to come with a better sealing, have more inner balls, and the quality of material used is very high as well.
+The general assumption is that the best quality skateboard bearings tend to cost the most while the cheaper ones will cost less and may not be made from high-quality materials.
+This assumption proves to be true since bearings that are higher in price tend to come with better sealing, more inner balls, and a higher quality of materials used in general.

-While there might not seem to be a major difference between cheaper and expensive bearings to beginner skaters, most of them out there would definitely feel it when coming to a sudden stop while performing a trick.
-Using cheaper bearings would may also lead to stiffness over time, as they tend to be very less resilient to dust and other damage-causing agents.
+Beginner skaters might not notice a major difference between cheap and expensive bearings but most of them can feel it when coming to a sudden stop while performing a trick.
+Using cheaper bearings may also lead to stiffness over time because they tend to be less resilient to dust and other damage-causing agents.

-That being said, if you’re a serious skateboarder, your best bet may simply be to spend a little more and get higher-quality bearings, as they may stand the test of time and offer the level of precision and accuracy you may be looking for.
+If you’re a serious skateboarder, your best bet is to spend a little more money and invest in higher-quality bearings.
+Higher quality bearings can stand the test of time and offer the level of precision and accuracy that you are searching for.

-Ceramic bearings are a relatively new concept, but are arguably better than standard or regular skateboard bearings.
-They are believed to offer a much better level of smoothness and precision, thanks to there being very little friction.
-Similarly, they also don’t tend to expand in the heat, which means that they are also very less likely to encounter any type of damages.
+Ceramic bearings are a relatively new concept and are arguably better than standard skateboard bearings.
+They offer a better level of smoothness and precision that ensures minimal friction while putting them to use.
+Ceramic bearings also do not tend expand in the heat and are less prone to any type of damage.

-But there still seems to be quite a bit of confusion over whether ceramic bearings are actually better than standard bearings and worth the higher cost.
-Now, while there don’t seem to be a definite answer to it, ceramic bearings do seem to be having quite an upper hand.
+There seems to be quite a bit of confusion over whether ceramic bearings are better than standard bearings and worth the higher cost.
+While there doesn’t seem to be a definite answer, ceramic bearings seem to have the upper hand.

-However, there’s probably just a minor downside associated with the (stronger) balls ceramic bearings come with, which is that once they are damaged, the bearing would stop working completely and you may not be able to repair it.
-But, apparently, that’s something very rare and hence not something you should be taking into consideration.
+There is a minor downside associated with the (stronger) balls that ceramic bearings come with.
+Once they are damaged, the bearing will stop working completely and you may not be able to repair it.
+Keep in mind that this is a rare occurrence and something you should not be taking into serious consideration.

-Apart from that, another important feature of ceramic bearings is that they come with more balls than steel bearings, which obviously translates to better overall performance.
+Another important feature of ceramic bearings is that they come with more balls than steel bearings, which results in better overall performance.

 Two Important Bearing Options

-Bearing spacers and bearing washers are two important optional additions that you may want to learn about, in order to figure out whether they would be a good investment for you.
-So without further ado, let’s get into what they bring to the table as well.
+Bearing spacers and bearing washers are two important additional options that you may want to consider so that you can assess if they would be a good investment for you.
+Let’s dive into further detail to examine what they bring to the table.

-Bearing spacers are an equipment designed to improve the overall performance of your skateboard as well as increase the durability of your bearings.
-They are small metal cylinders that are put between the bearings, ensuring reduced pressure on each of the bearing, and improved smoothness and stability while taking turns.
+Bearing spacers are equipment that is designed to improve the overall performance of your skateboard and increase the durability of your bearings.
+Spacers are small metal cylinders that are situated between the bearings that ensure reduced pressure on each bearing and improved smoothness and stability while maneuvering turns.

-While they are not necessary in any way, especially if you’re a casual skater or longboarder, they can definitely turn out to be very helpful at times, especially if you’re looking to perform advanced tricks or doing a lot of skating.
+While they are not necessary to own, especially if you’re a casual skater or long boarder, they can be helpful to utilize at times.
+Bearing spacers are a good choice if you’re looking to perform advanced tricks or skate a lot in general.

-As far as the pricing is concerned, bearing spacers are typically very inexpensive, regardless of whether they are made of steel, aluminum or other metals.
+Bearing spacers are typically very inexpensive as far as pricing goes, regardless of whether they are made of steel, aluminum or another type of metal.

-When it comes to the sizing, spacers tend to be quite different than bearings, as the size completely depends on your skateboard.
-However, the most common size seems to be 8mm x 10mm, with 8mm being the axle diameter and 10mm being the width of the bearing.
+When it comes to the sizing, spacers tend to be quite different than bearings.
+Spacer sizing is completely dependent on the dimensions of your skateboard.
+The most common size seems to be 8mm x 10mm, with an 8mm axle diameter and a 10mm bearing width.

-When it comes to the overall spacer width, however, you simply need to keep in mind that for longboards that are larger than the standard size, the width might have to be 10mm, while most other skateboard wheels would simply need 8mm.
+When it comes to the overall spacer width, simply keep in mind that longboards are larger than standard size with a width of 10mm.
+The common overall width for skateboard bearing spacers is 8mm.

-As the name suggests, speed washers are simply used to increase the speed of the wheels.
-Furthermore, they also help reduce the friction, translating to more protection for the bearings from damage caused due to high friction.
+As the name suggests, speed washers are used to increase the speed of the wheels on your board.
+They also help reduce the friction, which translates to more protection for the bearing.

-While they are just an optional addition, they can definitely turn out to be a very useful investment if you’re looking to skate at very high speeds.
-They may also need to be replaced from time to time, though, depending on how often you skate and the type of tricks you perform.
+While speed washers are another additional option, they can turn out to be a useful investment if you enjoy skating at high speeds.
+Keep in mind that they may need to be replaced from time to time depending on the intensity that you skate at and the types of tricks you perform.

-Replacing them is fairly simple, however.
-If you see any signs of damage, such as rusting or corrosion, you can simply remove the nut and put the speed washer in.
-And while some may need to figure out the ideal size they will need, most skaters would need the standard size, which is 8mm axle diameter.
+Replacing speed washers is a simple task.
+If you see any signs of damage such as rusting or corrosion, you can simply remove the nut and put the speed washer in.
+Most skaters would need the standard size for their board, which is an 8mm axle diameter.